MathieuTurcotte/node-precond/README.md

 All arguments after the message will be used to format the actual error message that will be thrown.

-Provided checks are the following:
+The following precondition checks are provded:

 - checkArgument(expression, [messageFormat, [formatArgs, ...]])
 - checkState(expression, [messageFormat, [formatArgs, ...]])